Queensland: Transport

 Queensland is served by several National Highways and, particularly in South East Queensland, a network of freeways such as the M1.
 The Department of Transport & Main Roads oversees the development and operation of main roads and public transport, including taxis and local aviation.

 Principal rail services are provided by Queensland Rail, predominantly between the major centres east of the Great Dividing Range.
 Freight rail services in Queensland have been provided mostly by Aurizon and Pacific National, with interstate intermodal services provided by Pacific National and SCT Logistics.
-Major seaports include the Port of Brisbane, Australia's third busiest by the value of goods, as well as those at Gladstone, Townsville, and Bundaberg.
+Major seaports include the Port of Brisbane, Australia's third busiest by value of goods, as well as those at Gladstone, Townsville, and Bundaberg.
 There are large coal export facilities at Hay Point, Gladstone, and Abbot Point.
 Major sugar export facilities are located at Lucinda and Mackay.

 Brisbane Airport is the main international and domestic gateway serving the state, and is the third busiest in Australia.
 Other international airports include the Gold Coast Airport, Cairns International Airport, and Townsville Airport.
 Regional airports with scheduled domestic flights include Toowoomba Wellcamp Airport, Great Barrier Reef Airport, Hervey Bay Airport, Bundaberg Airport, Mackay Airport, Mount Isa Airport, Proserpine / Whitsunday Coast Airport, Rockhampton Airport, and Sunshine Coast Airport.

-South East Queensland has an integrated public transport system operated by TransLink, which provides services bus, rail, light rail and Brisbane's ferry services through Queensland Rail and contracted operators.
+South East Queensland has an integrated public transport system operated by Translink, which provides services bus, rail, light rail and Brisbane's ferry services through Queensland Rail and contracted operators.
 The region is divided into seven Fare zones radiating outwards from the Brisbane central business district, which is the central hub for the system.
 The Queensland Rail City network consists of 152 train stations along 13 suburban rail lines and across the region, and predominantly within Brisbane's metropolitan area.
 There is also a large bus network including Brisbane's large dedicated bus rapid transit network, the Brisbane busway network.
 Brisbane's popular ferry services include the CityCat, Cross River, and CityHopper services which have dedicated wharves along the Brisbane River.
 The G:link, Queensland's only light rail network, operates on the Gold Coast.

+The new Queensland Cross River Rail is a metro network that is currently under development within Brisbane and is part of infrastructure to prepare the city for the 2032 Olympic games.